 Opening Times: 9:30 - 4.00 Monday to Friday.

 There are over 80 regular weekly activities at the centre, as well as at various venues in the community.
 We charge a nominal fee of between £1.25 and £3.00 per class.
-We also organise and host special events from complementary therapy workshops, consumer protection, financial advice to cooking courses and wine tasting.
+We also organise and host special events from complementary therapy workshops, Digital Clinics from Age UK and counselling and Information and Advice sessions.

 New Horizons Café